-10.2.1 Aerodrome Meteorological offices or meteorological watch offices designated by MMS in accordance with regional air navigation agreement shall supply search and rescue services units with the meteorological information they require in a form established by mutual agreement.
+10.2.1 Aerodrome Meteorological offices or meteorological watch offices shall supply search and rescue services units with the meteorological information they require in a form established by mutual agreement.
 For that purpose, the designated aerodrome meteorological office shall maintain liaison with the search and rescue services unit throughout a search and rescue operation.